Documentation Index

 Overriding Model Configuration

-What if you want to change the model, max_tokens, or thinking for each run?
+What if you want to change the model, max_tokens, or thinking config for each run?
 Instead of creating multiple agents, you can pass these as input parameters.
 This is useful for A/B testing different models, adjusting token limits per request, or dynamically selecting models based on task complexity.

 # Agent with default values